Support Ticket Extension Overview

 In addition to the options within the Support Tickets menu, you also have the ability to adjust the email notifications related to tickets, by navigating to WP-Client → Templates → Email Templates.

 There will be four different email templates that you can edit.
 These correspond to the following:

 This email will be sent to the Admin(s) and any assigned Manager(s) when a Client creates a new ticket.

 Client Notification of New Ticket

-This email will be sent to the assigned Client when a Admin/Manager creates a new Ticket and assigns the Client.
+This email will be sent to the assigned Client when an Admin/Manager creates a new ticket and assigns it to the Client.